 Research interests.
-Scientific activities of the Center focus on research in the field of molecular biology of cancer and translation of research results into clinical practice (i.e., translational research in short).
-Among general goals of the Center are novel methods of molecular diagnostics and experimental anticancer therapies.
-Specifically, research activities are focused on: (i) genetic risk factor in cancer predisposition, (ii) novel prognostic and predictive markers for cancer therapy; (iii) genomic and proteomic signatures for cancer identification and classification; (iv) novel diagnostic tools for monitoring therapy; (v) pharmacology and biology of novel anticancer drugs; (vi) novel vectors and strategies of drug delivery.
-Another group of basic research projects is related mostly to molecular responses to cellular stress, including: (i) DNA damage and repair; (ii) heat shock response, (iii) cellular senescence and apoptosis.
-Besides basic research, investigators take part in implementing a series of diagnostic procedures based on the use of genetic and molecular cancer markers.
+Scientific activities of the Center focus on research in the field of the molecular biology of cancer and translation of research results into clinical practice (i.e., translational research in short).
+The general goals of the Center are focused on the bases of novel methods of molecular diagnostics and anticancer therapies.
+Specifically, research topics include: (i) genetic risk factor in cancer predisposition, (ii) novel prognostic and predictive markers for cancer therapy; (iii) genomic, proteomic and metabolome signatures for cancer identification and classification; (iv) pharmacology and biology of novel anticancer factors; (v) novel vectors and strategies of drug delivery.
+Another group of basic research projects is related mostly to molecular responses to cellular stress, including crosstalk between transcription and regulatory networks active in cancer cells.
 For more detailed information about research projects visit pages of research groups forming the Center.

-The Center is staffed by a group of experienced researchers, doctoral students and technical employees (nearly 60 people total).
-The core of the Center staff is a group of about 40 scientists with various academic backgrounds (biologists, biotechnologists, physicians, chemists, physicists and computer scientists).
-Currently, the Center employs five full professors, three associate professors and 25 postdocs.
+The Center is staffed by a group of experienced researchers, doctoral students and technical employees (more than 50 people in total).
+The core of the Center staff is a group of about 40 scientists with various academic backgrounds (biologists, biotechnologists, physicians, chemists, physicists, and computer scientists).
+Currently, the Center employs thirteen professors and about 25 postdocs.
 They supervise the work of doctoral students, undergraduate students and volunteers.
-The researchers make an extensive use of advanced molecular and cell biology techniques and methods.
-Generally, areas of their skill and research experience cover gene expression analyses (based on microarrays and QRT-PCR methods), DNA sequencing, structural and functional gene studies, gene cloning, fusion/recombinant proteins, stem cells, tumor hypoxia, novel experimental antitumor strategies (involving the tumor microenvironment, immune suppression or drug nanocarriers), construction and use of transgenic mice models as well as proteomic approaches based on mass spectrometry.
+The researchers make extensive use of advanced molecular and cell biology techniques and methods.
+Generally, areas of their skill and research experience cover gene expression analyses (based on microarrays and QRT-PCR methods), DNA sequencing, structural and functional gene studies, gene cloning, fusion/recombinant proteins, stem cells, tumor hypoxia, novel experimental antitumor strategies (involving the tumor microenvironment, immune suppression or drug nanocarriers), live-cell microscopy as well as proteomic and metabolomic approaches based on mass spectrometry.
 The Center is organized into several laboratory research teams.
-In addition, clinical task-oriented research teams are operating.
-For more detailed information concerning individual research groups (staff, equipment, research grant projects and research papers) visit their web pages.
+For more detailed information concerning individual research groups (staff, research grant projects and research papers) visit their web pages.

 Research Collaboration The Center actively collaborates with several Polish and foreign cancer research entities.
-The latter include such renown establishments as Deutsches Krebsforschungszentrum (DKFZ, Heidelberg), National Cancer Institute (NCI, Bethesda), UT Southwestern Medical Center (Dallas), MD Anderson Cancer Center (Houston) and Thomas Jefferson University (Philadelphia).
-Close research ties are maintained between the Center and scientists from the Silesian University of Technologies in Gliwice (especially the Faculty of Automatic Control, Electronics and Computer Science, and the Faculty of Chemistry), as well as investigators from research units participating in the works of BioMedtech Silesia Center of Excellence Network.
-The CBT researchers have also been involved in supporting undergraduate and graduate educational mission by serving as lecturers and instructors in academic programs offered by three Silesian institutions of higher learning: the University of Silesia in Katowice, the Medical University of Silesia and the Silesian University of Technology in Gliwice.
+The latter include such renowned establishments as Deutsches Krebsforschungszentrum (DKFZ, Heidelberg), National Cancer Institute (NCI, Bethesda), UT Southwestern Medical Center (Dallas), and MD Anderson Cancer Center (Houston).
+Close research ties are maintained between the Center and scientists from the Silesian University of Technologies in Gliwice (especially the Faculty of Automatic Control, Electronics and Computer Science, and the Center of Biotechnology), as well as investigators from research units participating in the works of BioMedtech Silesia Center of Excellence Network.
+Our researchers have also been involved in supporting undergraduate and graduate educational mission by serving as lecturers and instructors in academic programs offered by three Silesian institutions of higher learning: the University of Silesia in Katowice, the Medical University of Silesia and the Silesian University of Technology in Gliwice.
 The majority of research projects implemented at the Center are pursued in close collaboration with teams of physicians from different clinics or clinical departments at the parent institution.